I can never quite decide if I love Indian or Thai food better.

 I saw this one over on Carlsbad Cravings and decided to give it a try, but then I couldn’t find Panang curry paste at my grocery store (not surprising since my grocery store doesn’t even have Thai red curry paste, which. . .
 I don’t understand).

-I finally ordered some on Amazon last week for a whopping $6 and when it arrived (one day later, thanks to the magic of Amazon Prime which I have resisted for many years and now am wondering why), I made this the very next day.
-And now I can make this any time I want.
+I finally ordered some on Amazon for a whopping $6 and when it arrived (one day later, thanks to the magic of Amazon Prime) I made this the very next day.
+And now I can make this Thai chicken curry any time I want.

 Which I guarantee is going to be often.